yoonghan/lagom/lagom-scala-sbt-with-docker/README.md

 ```

 *Problem*: Using seeds connection, the connection does not connect.
 *Solution*: The seeds bind-host must be correctly set to the docker's internal ip.
+Do not use 127.0.0.1.
 To check the internal ip use:
 ```
 docker inspect <container_id>
 ```